ErinDC6/c6/README.md

 # C6

-This is where the C6 Collective app will live.
-For now, it's a simple version of the Provider Portal that just fetches provider data from the NPI Registry API.
+This is where the C6 Collective app lives.

 ## Setup
 1 - Clone this repo with: